Cairns: Media

 Cairns radio stations include a number of public, commercial and community broadcasters.
 The ABC broadcasts ABC Far North, ABC Radio National, ABC NewsRadio, ABC Classic FM and the Triple J youth network.
 Commercial radio stations include Star 102.7, 4CA 846 AM, Hot FM (now Hit Network), Sea FM (now Triple M) and 104.3 4TAB sports radio, while the community radio stations are 4CCR-FM (Cairns FM 89.1), 101.9 Coast FM, Vision Christian Radio, Orbit FM 88.0FM & 87.8FM and 4CIM 98.7FM (Bumma Bippera Media).

 Industry and agriculture

-The land around Cairns is still used for sugar cane farming, although this land is increasingly under pressure from new suburbs as the city grows.
+Significant land around Cairns is used for sugar cane farming, although this land is increasingly under pressure from new suburbs as the city grows.
 The Mulgrave Sugar Mill is located in Gordonvale.

 The Barron Gorge Hydroelectric Power Station is located nearby on the lower Barron River, and provides green power.

 Transport

 Cairns is an important transport hub in the Far North Queensland region.
 Located at the base of Cape York Peninsula, it provides important transport links between the Peninsula and Gulf of Carpentaria regions, and the areas to the south of the state.
 Cairns International Airport is essential to the viability of the area's tourism industry.